blurrycontour/zuul-gerrit/doc/source/launchers.rst

 **ZUUL_SHORT_NEWREV**
   The shortened (7 character) SHA1 of the new revision

+The following additional parameter will only be provided when zuul_url option is configured in ``zuul`` section of ``zuul.conf``:

+**ZUUL_URL**
+  The url for the zuul server.
+This adds the possibility to pass ZUUL_URL to jenkins.
+If it's not set, the Jenkins jobs will use it's default.
+  This will allow 3rd party to use their own ``zuul`` server.

 In order to test the correct build, configure the Jenkins Git SCM plugin as follows::